 Most of the discussions regarding apricot seeds surround its proposed use as an anti-cancer agent.
 While certain studies have found that the presence of vitamin B17 (amygdalin) does have anti-tumor effects, other researchers have found no notable improvement of cancer symptoms when a controlled amount of this substance is either consumed or injected.

 Interestingly enough, laetrile has been used for medical purposes for more than 160 years, dating back to Russian medical roots.
-In the 20th century, it has gone through periods of popularity and restriction, and the seeds are currently not allowed to be sold or transported across State Lines (in the United States), due to their potential toxicity.
-However, these seeds and their extract can still be found in certain parts of the world and anecdotal evidence for their effect on cancer is widespread.
+In the 20th century, it has gone through periods of popularity and restriction, however, these seeds and their extract can still be found in certain parts of the world and anecdotal evidence for their effect on cancer is widespread.

 Vitamin E is an important antioxidant that has been linked to improved health of the skin.
 Vitamin E functions to reduce oxidative stress in the skin, which is caused by free radicals and can lead to wrinkles, age spots and blemishes.
 Vitamin E also works as a moisturizer and can improve the general appearance and tone of the skin, even boosting elasticity as we age.
 There is a moderate amount of vitamin E found in apricot seeds.